livewyer-ops/poc-servicemesh2024/docs/test-report.md

 If your environment uses Cilium CNI, then Cilium service mesh would be a suitable decision.
 All you need to do is update the configuration and create policies for meshed services.
 However, if your environment does not use Cilium CNI, then implementing Cilium service mesh can become a time-consuming and difficult process.

-***Note:** Please note that Cilium utilizes Cilium's mTLS-based Mutual Authentication, which is not a typical mTLS solution, but aims to resolve the same issues.*
+***Note:** Cilium utilizes Cilium's mTLS-based Mutual Authentication, which is not a typical mTLS solution, but aims to resolve the same issues.*

 ### Istio